-- As an Input Variables (Utility Rates or Product Costs).
-Costs which are required to outputting cost-related results are always automated for the users on the onset of creating a new project.
+- As Input Variables (Utility Rates or Product Costs).
+Costs that are required to outputting cost-related results are always automated for the users at the onset of creating a new project.
 These values are based on your building location and use-type.
-At any moment, users is free to edit the cost input to better estimate a region and scenario best cost value for this category.
+At any moment, users are free to edit the cost input to better estimate a region and scenario best cost value for this category.
 Input Cost Variable's can be found in the Baseline Energy>Utility Rates, and Change Options pages in cove.tool.

 - As a Result.
 Costs are used to give users ball-park ideas of the whole building costs.

 - As Cost Premiums in the Optimization Page.
 Each bundle option will have a cost premium which is listed.
 This sum is meant to be added to the baseline cost to get the total cost of your bundle package.